nizamiza/coding-best-practices/README.md

 #### Conditions

-One or more statements executed based on the state of the program Implies usage of conditional statements such as:
+One or more statements executed based on the state of the program.
+Implies usage of conditional statements such as:

 ```typescript
 if (condition_a) {